 If your master collector needs to be decommissioned or will be down for an extended period you can promote a different collector in the domain; look for the Promote button in that collector’s viewer dialog.
-There is no need to promote a new collector if the current master will only be down for less than a day, but be aware that you will not be able to make any Distributed Subscription related changes during that time in the affected domain.
+There is no need to promote a new collector if the current master will only be down for less than a day, but be aware that you will not be able to make any Load Balanced Subscription related changes during that time in the affected domain.

 Optionally provide private feedback to help us improve this article...

 Thank you for your feedback!